 31st Street Beach

 Love water sports?
 31st Street Beach (also called Margaret T. Burroughs Beach) is the place to be.
 The beach itself is located within Burnham Park, originally envisioned by legendary Chicago architect Daniel Burnham (best known for designing the 1893 World’s Fair), and features sweeping skyline views.
-3100 S. Lake Shore Drive

-What to do: Head to the 31st Street Harbor to find Chicago Water Sports Rentals, where you can rent jet skis, pontoon boats, kayaks, and paddleboards.
+What to do: Head to the 31st Street Harbor to find Chicago Water Sports Rentals, where you can rent Jet Skis, pontoon boats, kayaks, and paddleboards.

 Hollywood Beach